 How Does Alumni Engagement Save Companies Time and Money?

 It used to be the case that when employees left a company, they would bid farewell to their employer and this relationship would fizzle out.
 Today, leading companies recognize the importance of staying in touch with their former employees via a corporate alumni network.
-Just because a top employee decides to leave an organization does not mean this relationship must come to a grinding halt.
+Just because a top employee decides to leave an organization, it does not mean this relationship must come to a grinding halt.
 Alumni are among a company’s most effective means of external communication, and actively nurturing these relationships contributes immensely to a business’s success.
 This article outlines four ways that companies benefit from implementing an active alumni engagement platform.

 “The value proposition for the firm and the alumni is that we can be active, rather than passive.
 LinkedIn is essentially passive.”